edsangel/table-rotation/README.md

 | 13  | 11  |  7  |  8  |
 | 14  | 15  | 16  | 12  |

-After the rotation, the application parses the result and converts it onto a CSV file containing the `id`, `json` (rotated version), and `is_valid` that determines the validity of the table.
+After the rotation, the application parses the result and converts it onto a CSV file containing the `id`, `json` (rotated version), and `is_valid` flag that determines the validity of the table.
 If the table is invalid, `json` shall be assigned with `[]` instead.

 **Example:**